ADVERTISEMENT

 Credit: AICC via PTI File Photo

-New Delhi: Leaders of I.N.D.I.A. bloc will meet for dinner on August 7 to discuss electoral malpractices and Vice Presidential elections even as the ruling BJP and Opposition are gearing up for another week of showdown in Parliament with both remaining adamant on their stands on discussing the Special Intensive Revision (SIR) of electoral rolls in Bihar and other states.
+New Delhi: Leader of Opposition in Lok Sabha Rahul Gandhi will host a dinner for top I.N.D.I.A leaders on August 7 to discuss electoral malpractices and Vice Presidential elections, as the ruling BJP and Opposition are gearing up for another week of showdown in Parliament with both remaining adamant on their stands on discussing the Special Intensive Revision (SIR), which the Opposition calls ‘vote-chori’.

-At the meeting, Rahul is likely to brief the leaders about the evidence gathered by the Congress on electoral malpractices as well as on SIR.
-Rahul will lead a protest in Bengaluru on August 5 against electoral malpractices.
 On Saturday, he alleged that the Lok Sabha elections last year was “rigged” and that the Congress believes that electoral manipulation took place in 70-100 seats.

-The government has made it clear that it has no intention to hold a debate on SIR in Parliament citing a direction by a previous Speaker, Balram Jakhar, who refused to accept a plea by CPI(M)’s Basudev Acharia to hold a discussion on the functioning of the Election Commission.
+In Parliament, the government has made it clear that it has no intention to hold a debate on SIR in Parliament citing a direction by a previous Speaker, Balram Jakhar, who refused to accept a plea by CPI(M)’s Basudev Acharia to hold a discussion on the functioning of the Election Commission.

 On the other hand, the Opposition has warned the government that not allowing a debate could mean a washout of the remaining Monsoon Session, which has 11 more sittings till August 21.

-Not just the Bihar-based parties, Trinamool Congress has also raised the pitch for a debate on SIR, as they believe the exercise could impact West Bengal too, which is going to polls next year.
+Not just the Bihar-based parties, Trinamool has also raised the pitch for a debate on SIR, as they believe the exercise could impact West Bengal too, which is going to polls next year.

 The Opposition sources said they were accommodative after the Operation Sindoor debate but the government has not reciprocated it.
 “We did not disrupt Lok Sabha on Wednesday (July 30) believing that the government will call a meeting to discuss the debate on SIR.
 They didn’t,” a senior leader said.